arnab7070/arnab7070.github.io/content/sections/OOPS/Module-1/index.md

     * get_text() != "" if and only if is_empty() == false
 }
 ```

+# Advantages:
+- **Encapsulation:** ADTs provide a way to encapsulate data and operations into a single unit, making it easier to manage and modify the data structure.
+- **Abstraction:** ADTs allow users to work with data structures without having to know the implementation details, which can simplify programming and reduce errors.
+- **Data Structure Independence:** ADTs can be implemented using different data structures, which can make it easier to adapt to changing needs and requirements.
+- **Information Hiding:** ADTs can protect the integrity of data by controlling access and preventing unauthorized modifications.
+- **Modularity:** ADTs can be combined with other ADTs to form more complex data structures, which can increase flexibility and modularity in programming.
+# Disadvantages:
+- **Overhead:** Implementing ADTs can add overhead in terms of memory and processing, which can affect performance.
+- **Complexity:** ADTs can be complex to implement, especially for large and complex data structures.
+- **Learning Curve:** Using ADTs requires knowledge of their implementation and usage, which can take time and effort to learn.
+- **Limited Flexibility:** Some ADTs may be limited in their functionality or may not be suitable for all types of data structures.
+- **Cost:** Implementing ADTs may require additional resources and investment, which can increase the cost of development.

 I hope this helps you with your exam preparation.
 Good luck! 👍